foreachthing/Slic3rPostProcessing/README.md

 - Option: `--easeinfactor int` Scale Factor for ease in on Z. Z moves fast to this point then slows down.Scales the first layer height by this factor.
 - Option: `--notprusaslicer` Pass argument for any other slicer (based on Slic3r) than PrusaSlicer.

 - Option: `--iob` if this parameter is provided, individual objects will be printed in blocks.
-This is required for `--fl` as well.
+This is required for `--iobfl` as well.
 - Option: `--iobh` sets the max. height of each block to be printed. # # # THIS IS STILL AN EARLY DEVELOPMENT AND DOES NOT PROCUDE SAVE GCODE !!!!!!!!!!
 You could damage your printer!
 USE AT OWN RISK!!!
 - Option: `--iobfl` if set, the first layer of all objects will be printed first.